 In 1840, the structure was removed due to dwindling membership and religious competition from other sects, such as Methodism.
 The building remained until the spring of 1874 when the Cecil Meeting of the Society of Friends (the Quakers) commissioned Thomas Numbers, James Edwards, and Elijah Quimby to demolish the building, according to the minutes of the Cecil Meeting.
 The existence of the building in the 1850-1860s, when the property manager was a Quaker abolitionist, may indicate its association with the Underground Railroad.
 Research is ongoing in that regard.
-Today, a modern metal commercial building constructed in the 1970s exists on the historical lot.
 However, the Quaker Meeting House site is an essential archeological resource from the Town's early history.